squinkylabs/SquinkyVCV/docs/booty-shifter.md

 [Comp](./compressor.md).
 A studio grade compressor.
 Will control dynamic range without otherwise coloring the sound.

+[Comp II](./compressor2.md).
+Comp module, optimized for use with Mind Meld mixers.
+8 Stereo channels with independent control of each channel.

 [Stairway](./filter.md).
 Polyphonic ladder filter with an enormous range of over-driven and clean sounds.
 Combines features from Moog, Oberheim, and Rossum filters and adds some some of our own, including four independent wave shapers.

 [Shaper](./shaper.md).
 Yet another wave shaper.
 But unlike most, this one has almost no aliasing distortion.
 And a few new shapes that sound nice.